absinthe0223/guide/Employment-Policies/supplemental-policies-for-remote-employees-and-contractors.md

 Ultimately, it is your responsibility to ensure your time tracking and billing shows the specific action and activities you worked on, submitted in a verifiable way.
 Without this, we cannot pay you for this work.

+Failure to comply with this policy is grounds for immediate termination.

+### You must track your time using Hubstaff, with live screenshots, unless you are on UpWork or similar service.

+If you are billing directly, or you are billing through a service like UpWork using manual hours, you are required to track your time using Hubstaff.
+This both makes your time accountable and trackable, and we can see exactly what you're working on.

-And, failure to comply with this policy is grounds for termination.
+Hours billed but not tracked in Hubstaff are subject to non-payment.
+And, failure to regularly comply with this policy is grounds for termination.

 ### You must give your manager a status at least once per day.